 Time your trip to save money

 If your schedule is flexible, try to plan your trip slightly off-season.
 Holidays, spring break, and Memorial Day through Labor Day are the most expensive times to travel.
-While you may not want to visit a beach when the temperature will be 50 degrees, if you can travel a week or two before peak season, you’ll enjoy good weather, fewer crowds, and will save on accommodations.
+While you may not want to visit a beach when the temperature will be 50 degrees, if you can travel a week or two before peak season, you’ll enjoy good weather, fewer crowds and cheaper accommodations.

 When should you book?